Drug Interactions between aspirin and Valerian Root

 - Transient Ischemic Attack

-- Valerian Root is a member of the drug class herbal products.
+- Valerian root is in the drug class herbal products.

 Drug and food interactions